 It is not enough to pass the ball to a teammate.
 The ball must arrive at the right time and to the right foot.
 It is not enough to settle the ball; a player must be able to settle the ball with the laces, with the inside of the foot, and with the outside of the foot.

-Players must master a high level of technical ability in order to play the style the Sporting Rangers require.
+Players must master a high level of technical ability in order to play the style Sporting St. Louis requires.
 Many coaches abandon skills training at older ages; we emphasize technical skills as an integral part of a player’s development and a continuing part of training at every age.

 Tommy Howe has never just rolled the balls out for a practice in his life.
 Every practice has been prepared, every drill has meaning, and a week’s worth of practices build on a theme that leads to a larger movement within the game.
 Practice has a purpose.
 Drills are toward a goal, mastering one of the elements of the game.